danybeam/danybeam.github.io/README.md

 ### Day 18: January 25.
 Thursday

-**Today's Progress**: Read about a  bunch of licenses to see what I might be lokking for in the future **Thoughts:** pretty averge day, nothing much to add **Link to work:**
+**Today's Progress**: Read about a  bunch of licenses to see what I might be looking for in the future **Thoughts:** pretty averge day, nothing much to add **Link to work:**
 * [Choose a license](https://choosealicense.com/)

+### Day 19: January 25.
+Thursday

+**Today's Progress**: finished reading about licenses, started reading about code documentation **Thoughts:** pretty averge day, nothing much to add **Link to work:** *quick google search for 'python documentation'*